spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202200.0/multiple-abstract-products-promotions-and-discounts-feature-integration.md

 template: feature-integration-guide-template
 ---

-This document describes how to add the *multiple abstract products as promotional products* to the [Promotions & Discounts](/docs/scos/user/features/{{page.version}}/promotions-discounts-feature-overview.html) feature.
+This document describes how to add *multiple abstract products as promotional products* to the [Promotions & Discounts](/docs/scos/user/features/{{page.version}}/promotions-discounts-feature-overview.html) feature.

 ## Install feature core